project-imprimis/libprimis/doc/engine.md

 beam.
 This attribute is capped at 90 degrees: as a result of single-plane mapping, "spotlights" with a cone of light beyond 180 degrees is not representable with the projection.

+#### 3.1.8 Decals
+---

+Decals are static entities which act to project an image (specified by an index) onto a surface of cube geometry.
+The limitation to cube geometry is an important one, one that extends beyond just the static entity to decals in the engine at large; the engine is not capable of placing bullet holes or blood stains onto any mapmodel geometry.

+Decals are loaded into the map's configuration file in the same manner that textures are.
+The order in which the decals are defined sets their map-specific index, which is then referenced when specifying the image used by the decal entity.

+#### Attributes

+Decal entities have all five attributes contribute to the entity's behavior: the first is the decal index, declared in the map configuration, while the last four determine the orientation (1,2,3) and scale (4) of the decal.
+This is the same set and order of attributes used for the `mapmodel` entity.

+#### 0: `index`

+Selects the index determining which of the decals that are loaded into the map are to be displayed.
+As usual, this index begins at 0 and counts upwards; the engine will simply display nothing if there is no valid decal at the index.

+Decals are generally defined in map configuration files and therefore the specific decal assigned to each index is not enforced game-wide.
+The decal's index is simply allocated by the position of the decal's reference relative to other decal references (the first mapmodel declared in the configuration file is indexed 0, the second one 1, etc.).

+#### 1: `yaw`

+The yaw (azimuthal) angle of the decal, in left-handed (clockwise) degrees.
+Values larger than 360 can be passed but are identical to passing in their modulus 360.

+#### 2: `pitch`

+The pitch (altitude) angle of the decal, expressed as an inclination from the horizon.
+Negative values can be used to pitch the decal towards the -z axis.

+#### 3: `roll`

+The roll angle of the decal, expressed as a right-handed rotation about the axis set by the `pitch`/`roll` attributes.

+#### 4: `scale`

+The scale factor of the decal.
+Scaling is always isotropic (no distortion) and the identity point is at 100 (100 is "normal" scale) as opposed to 1 for many other engine features; this is because the arguments passed to entities are always integers (and obviously setting 1 as unity w/ only integral steps would be not quite optimal).